Milek7/telnet-games/README.md

 # telnet-games
 Simple games playable via standard Telnet client with size 80x25, supporting VT100 escape codes and aixterm color codes.
+Tested in PuTTY.
-Server is running at telnet-games.gq on port 23.
+Server is running at milek7.gq on port 23.